williamfzc/stagesepx/README.md

 ![ai_flow.png](https://i.loli.net/2019/08/15/yMbnQNx5E2Jg6S3.png)

-It offer a 'bridge' between videos and image processing directly.
+It offered a 'bridge' between videos and image processing directly.
 And you do not need to handle videos by yourself.

 ## 使用